 I normally like to keep all the cool stuff for myself, but I’m not that way with gardening.
 I think EVERYONE should have a garden unless you are allergic to soil, sunlight, or chlorophyll.

 I also love how gardening requires patience.
 There are no plants that germinate overnight.
 However, time passes anyway, and I am always shocked by how quickly plants grow and mature.

 All gardeners, even experienced farmers, deal with crop failures and weather issues every year.
 With that said, there are some plants that tend to be easier to grow.
 I’m a big fan of “ego boost” crops that make me feel like a successful gardener even if everything else is failing!

-5 Easy Crops for Beginner Gardeners
+The 5 Best Plants for Beginner Gardeners

 It germinates very fast as a brassica, so on really warm, sunny days, I can get mine to germinate in as few as 2-3 days.
 In the earlier spring, it may take closer to 5 days.

 The leaves have an amazing, slightly peppery flavor.
 I really, really appreciate that arugula is not thin and papery like most lettuces.
 It is great served raw in a salad or wilted over hot, fresh pasta.
 Because it is so flexible in the kitchen and easy to grow, I count this as my number one must-grow crop and recommend it to ALL new gardeners!
 It’s also ideal for your fall garden!

-Note: If you buy high-quality seed from a great seed company, your seeds will last a long time!
+If you buy high-quality seed from a great seed company, your seeds will last a long time!
 Even though I garden on a smaller scale, I buy seeds in bulk from Baker Creek Seed Company and Sustainable Seed Company.
 The seeds are a better value and I always have them on-hand ready to plant!

 Okay, I know that I just said how much I like arugula because it is NOT a regular lettuce, but I still like regular lettuce!
 It’s a winner for many of the same reasons as arugula: fast germination and quick time to harvest.

 If you plant lettuce seeds close together and harvest them when they are small for salad greens, the plants will regrow and you will get another harvest (or 2!).
 This is a cut-and-come-again salad method, which I personally love.

 Plus, it is fun to grow mixed lettuce blends where plants of different sizes, colors, and textures grow together.
 Lettuces are also sown usually on top of the soil or just barely under the soil, so there are no complex measurements for planting.